Minced oath

-A minced oath is a euphemistic expression formed by deliberately misspelling, mispronouncing, or replacing a part of a profane, blasphemous, or taboo word or phrase to reduce the original term's objectionable characteristics.
+A minced oath is a euphemistic expression formed by deliberately changing the spelling of, or replacing, part of a profane, blasphemous, or taboo word or phrase to remove the original term's objectionable characteristics.
+Also, a new term can be created from scratch.
+The goal is to create a new term that expresses the same emotions but does not carry the same offensive denotative meaning.
 An example is "gosh" for "God", or fudge for fuck.

 Many languages have such expressions.
 In the English language, nearly all profanities have minced variants.

 Formation

 Common methods of forming a minced oath are rhyme and alliteration.
-Thus the word bloody can become blooming, or ruddy.
+Thus the word bloody can become blooming or ruddy.
 Alliterative minced oaths such as darn for damn allow a speaker to begin to say the prohibited word and then change to a more acceptable expression.
 In rhyming slang, rhyming euphemisms are often truncated so that the rhyme is eliminated; prick became Hampton Wick and then simply Hampton.
 Another well-known example is "cunt" rhyming with "Berkeley Hunt", which was subsequently abbreviated to "berk".
 Alliteration can be combined with metrical equivalence, as in the pseudo-blasphemous "Judas Priest", substituted for the blasphemous use of "Jesus Christ".

 Minced oaths can also be formed by shortening: e.g., b for bloody or f for fuck.
 Sometimes words borrowed from other languages become minced oaths; for example, poppycock comes from the Dutch pappe kak, meaning 'soft dung'.
 The minced oath blank is an ironic reference to the dashes that are sometimes used to replace profanities in print.
-It goes back at least to 1854, when Cuthbert Bede wrote "I wouldn't give a blank for such a blank blank.
+It goes back at least to 1854, when Cuthbert Bede wrote, "I wouldn't give a blank for such a blank blank.
 I'm blank, if he doesn't look as if he'd swallowed a blank codfish."
 By the 1880s, it had given rise to the derived forms blanked and blankety, which combined gave the name of the long-running British TV quiz show Blankety Blank.
 In the same way, bleep arose from the use of a tone to mask profanities on radio.